 7. I Have An End to End Automation Suite and A Release Coming Up, What Needs to be Focused on in this Short Time Frame?

 Talk with the developers.
-They might have some insight to trouble areas of the application.
+They might have some insight into trouble areas of the application.
 Talk with biz dev.
 They might have greater concerns with some areas of the applications than others.
 If there has been a clear line of communication between these departments. the testers should have a good idea of the trouble points of the application.
 As long as the release is not going to production then a quicker smoke test of the application can suffice in a time crunch.
 Just remember to run your automation end to end at regular intervals to catch small bugs hiding in the corners of your application.

 8. When Can You Stop Testing?
 How Much Coverage is Enough?

 The truth of today’s modern cloud-based applications is that testing can go on forever.
 Even if development on the initial application ceases updates to underlying technologies or to the network or database could and probably will change something.
-Testing should never really be thought of something that will end.
-Think it it more like eating.
+Testing should never really be thought of as something that will end.
+Think of it more like eating.
 You might be full now but dinner is right around the corner.
 You’re always going to have to eat.

-9. Making Scripts Reusable Means a Fair Amount of Labor, Don’t be Discouraged
+9. Making Scripts Reusable Means a Fair Amount of Labor, Don’t Be Discouraged

 Test Something New *** not in util.